Posted on 25 Jul 2025

 • And above all, how well your claim is prepared.

 Even if you qualify under the policy, a weak or incomplete application can still be rejected.
-That’s why we focus on building watertight claims backed by strong medical evidence.
 With decades of experience, we know exactly what insurers look for — and how to secure the benefit you deserve.

 How do I make a successful TPD mental health claim?